alexreg/typer/docs/tutorial/options-autocompletion.md

     So in the end, the return will be a `list` (or other iterable) of `tuples` of 2 `str`.

 !!! info
-    The help text will be visible in Zsh, Fish, and PowerShell.
+    The help text will be visible in Zsh, Fish.

     Bash doesn't support showing the help text, but completion will still work the same.